 The huge red rock formations and the green canyon together create a stunning contrasting landscape.

 Three of the most breathtaking hikes in Zion are Angels Landing, the Narrows and Observation Point.
-They show the best of Zion National Park, but are rather strenous to see out.
+They show the best of Zion National Park, but are rather strenuous to see out.
 A more family friendly option to consider on the mighty 5 Utah road trip is the Riverside Walk that takes you to the beginning of the Narrows.

 When you visit Zion on the Utah national parks road trip it’s very practical to pick Springdale when you look for Zion accommodation.
 Then you can either walk or take the shuttle to get into the park.

 Nicely done!
 You completed the Utah mighty 5 national parks road trip and arrived to Vegas with new impressions and memories that will last for a lifetime.